cornell-colab/2025-SummerDH/pages/June 04/COLLX: Introduction to Web Programming.md

 ---

 ## Pre-Activities
-In preparation for our web programming session tomorrow, please complete the “Build & Deploy Your First Website” section of [Scrimba’s Learn HTML & CSS lesson](https://scrimba.com/learn-html-and-css-c0p).
+In preparation for our web programming session today, please complete the “Build & Deploy Your First Website” section of [Scrimba’s Learn HTML & CSS lesson](https://scrimba.com/learn-html-and-css-c0p).
 If you encounter any issues accessing the scrim, please email Kiran to let her know.

 ## Session Activities
 ### HTML Practice Exercises (10 minutes)